Last updated: June 20, 2026

 Possibly.
 Ask DSS about expedited SNAP if your income and available money are very low or your shelter costs are higher than your income and cash on hand.

-Where can I get help if I have an eviction notice?
+Where can I get help with eviction?

-Do these programs help single fathers or caregivers too?
+Do these programs help caregivers too?

 Many Virginia programs are based on household need, children in the home, income, residency, and program rules.
 Single fathers, grandparents, foster parents, and other caregivers may also qualify.